MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

 code "temp.dcr"
 ```

-Let’s modify the KQL transformation within DCR to drop rows where RequestType is anything, but “GET”.
+Let’s modify the KQL transformation within DCR to drop rows where RequestType is anything, but `GET`.

 1. Open the file created in the previous part for editing using an editor of your choice.